kurron/amqp-mongodb-bare-metal/README.md

 `./run-container.sh` will launch the image with default values.
 The script takes various arguments that control the application's behavior.
 Examine the script to see the current list of arguments.

+## Deploying as a Kubernetes batch job

+1. `kubernetes/create-namespace.sh` to create a namespace, if you aren't using one already
+1. `kubernetes/set-namespace-as-default.sh` to create the namespace, if you aren't using one already
+1. `kubernetes/create-config-map.sh` to install the configuration values into K8s.
+You can either edit the script or pass in the required information as arguments.
+1. `kubernetes/install-batch-job.sh` to create and run the job
+1. run `kubectl get jobs --show-all` to check on its status
+1. run `kubectl get pods --show-all` to see the completed pod
+1. run `kubectl logs <pod name>` to see its output
+1. run `kubectl delete jobs/amqp-mongodb-bare-metal-producer` to clean up

 # Troubleshooting

 # License and Credits
 This project is licensed under the [Apache License Version 2.0, January 2004](http://www.apache.org/licenses/).

 # List of Changes